Grace-Hephzibah/BlogPost/README.md

 The entire text is blind text and photo is also not mine.
 I will give some valuable text maybe later.

-I am also learning CSS and I will style the Blog Post in the near future.
+I have also started learning CSS and I have styled the Blog Post.